Skip to main content

 Investor challenge

-A repeat Jaken borrower needed to extract equity from a stabilized Gary two-flat without waiting for 12-month bank seasoning or triggering a taxable sale.
+A repeat Jaken Finance Group borrower needed to extract equity from a stabilized Gary two-flat without waiting for 12-month bank seasoning or triggering a taxable sale.
 The sponsor had completed rehab six months prior and wanted capital for a Hammond ranch flip already under contract.

-Jaken placed a DSCR cash-out refinance at 75% LTV on a $170,000 appraisal using select no-seasoning guidelines for documented rehab and executed leases.
+Jaken Finance Group placed a DSCR cash-out refinance at 75% LTV on a $170,000 appraisal using select no-seasoning guidelines for documented rehab and executed leases.
 Underwriting relied on property NOI — not W-2 income — with Lake County taxes and insurance at current bills.

 Outcome